Chocolate chip shortbread biscuits

 Pop your mixture in to the fridge for around ten minutes if you have the time, this will make for a less sticky and more manageable mixture.Tip: If you forget the mixture is in the fridge, it will go hard but don’t panic.
 A small dribble of warm water around the top and a good stir should be enough to revive the mixture.Use your hands to roll your dough into small balls to pop on an ungreased baking tray.
 These biscuits really do spread, so put them around 4cm away from each other at least.
 You could also make a giant biscuit if you wanted, maybe Father Christmas wants to share with Rudolph this year?

 Cook at 150 C for around 15 minutes, but do watch them as depending on your oven they may cook more quickly or more slowly.
 You will know they are ready when the edges brown.
 Let them cool before moving them, as this recipe makes a very tasty crumbly, melt in your mouth biscuit.Tip: If you want shaped biscuits, by using cutters similar to the ones in the top photo, then the best way to do this is to make large cookies and use the cutters to cut the shapes whilst they are still warm out of the oven and more pliable.
-Don’t move the cut cookies until they cool though, as they will be stronger then and less prone to breakages.The excess bits of biscuits won’t go to waste – you can use them to make a biscuit base for a cheesecake or other dessert.Finally, enjoy with family.
+Don’t move the cut cookies until they cool though, as they will be stronger then and less prone to breakages.The excess bits of biscuits won’t go to waste – you can use them to make a biscuit base for a cheesecake or other dessert.Finally, enjoy with a hit chocolate for a truly decadent treat.